Film, Video and Photography Guidelines – Commercial and Documentary

 What works well?

-- Flexibility: Productions requiring images of the site in its entirety.
+- Flexibility: Productions requiring images of the Haida in its entirety

 What won't work...

-- Using equipment, chemicals, or engaging in any activity that may damage the environment and structures of the site.
+- Using equipment, chemicals, or engaging in any activity that may damage the environment and structure of the ship.

-- Use of trained wildlife not associated with the history of the site.
+- Use of trained wildlife not associated with the history of the ship

 Step 2 - Getting Ready to Roll: Will your application meet the following conditions and requirements?